MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/modules/image-data-module/overview-image-data.md

 # Image Data Processing

-(Last updated: Feb 10, 2023)
+(Last updated: Mar 13, 2023)[^credit]

 This module is about processing image data and has the following learning goals:

-- Understand image processing pipelines for object recognition and detection
+- **Goal 1**: Understand image processing pipelines for recognizing digits and object.
-- Conduct experiments to understand how hyper-parameters affect image processing models
-- Reflect critically on model capability by understanding how the input image quality and conditions can affect model performance
+- **Goal 2**: Understand how to implement Convolutional Neural Networks for image classification and evaluate model performance.
+- **Goal 3**: Experience various problems in training neural networks, such as vanishing gradient and improper weight initialization.

 ## Table of Contents

 ```{tableofcontents}
 ```

+[^credit]: Credit: this teaching material is created by Bryan Fleming under the supervision of [Yen-Chia Hsu](https://github.com/yenchiah).